-Rachel Swartz was named as one of four assistant coach for Seattle U women's basketball under Skyler Young on June 6, 2023.
+Rachel Swartz served as an assistant coach for Seattle U women's basketball for three seasons (2023-26).

 Swartz returned to the Pacific Northwest after spending the 2022-23 season on staff at Saint Mary's.
 Prior to working with the Gaels, Swartz spent two seasons as the head coach at Davis and Elkins College.
 Swartz was named the head coach of the Senators prior to the 2020-21 season after a stint at Everett Community College.